-How do I love to unclog a bathtub, let me count the ways…Yep, seven seems to be the magic number.
-(If you can think of more of them, please feel free to enlighten us.)
+How do I love to unclog a bathtub, let me count the ways…Yep, 7 appears to be the magic number.
+(If you can think of more, please feel free to enlighten us.)
 In my experience, bathtub drains usually don't clog completely.
 They gradually slow down, day after day, until it gets to a trickle.
 You know you really have to do something when you're taking shower but your feet and ankles seem to be taking a bath.

 1. Coat hanger